danserif/anoushkaisaac.com/README.md

 ## I love working collaboratively to build and grow exceptional, authentic brands and products that earn their place in people’s hearts.

-This is my résumé, as well as a selection of case studies highlighting my work.
+This is my resume, as well as a selection of case studies highlighting my work.

 You can get in touch by [email](mailto:anoushkaisaac@gmail.com).